 We hired snorkelling gear from the watersports centre and went snorkelling.
 Practically the first thing we saw on a coral outcrop near the jetty was a tightly-packed shoal of about 40 brightly-coloured parrot fish feeding on the coral.
 We could clearly hear their beaks rasping away at the hard coral.

 Everywhere we looked there were beautiful technicolour fish - a great introduction to the underwater life of the Maldives.
 Linda hadn't done any snorkelling before, and was really impressed.
-We took this picture with a waterproof disposable camera.

 You could fin through gaps cut in the fringing reef out to the drop-off, where the coral drops steeply away from a couple of meters depth down to about 30m.
 The drop-off is where the best fish and coral are.
 You can swim along the edge of the drop off round the island, coming back in through another gap.
 You got to recognise the gaps by the coral formations on either side of them.
 The one nearest our room had an enormous brain coral about three metres across next to it, so was instantly recognisable.
 The reef teemed with fish of all sizes, shapes and colours swimming in amongst the brilliantly-coloured corals.